lanl/bueno-run-proxies/snap/README.md

 However, there are some additional options that can be modified that pertain to acquiring the timing table from the SNAP output file.
-Should more or alternative data found in SNAP's output file be the subject of interest, the run script can easily be tweaked to read more or less lines when gathering data.
+Should more or alternative data found in SNAP's output file be the subject of interest, the run script can easily be modified to read more or less lines when gathering data.

 ```Python